Population Health Fellowship – Frequently Asked Questions (FAQs)

 Is there scope for me to put forward a project?

 Please see question 7.

 Is there an option to choose from a list of Host Organisations?

 Yes.
 Selected Host Organisations will advertise available posts.
-It is anticipated that each HEE region will advertise multiple posts.
+It is anticipated that each region will advertise multiple posts.